browserengineering/book/book/embeds.md

         # ...
 ```

-The `Browser` thread will extract this information and use it when the
+The `Browser` thread will save this information in `commit` and use it
-user requests a scroll:
+when the user requests a scroll:

 ``` {.python}
 class Browser: